1and1/go-gchat-notifier-plugin/README.md

 ### Sample Configuration

-In the following I want to give a good sample for a configuration:
+In the following is a usable sample for a configuration.
+The configuration only notifies on stage states which are in state 'Failed´ and sends a chat message that has a direct deep link into your GoCD instances console of the stage run.

 #### GChat template (freemarker)